 - Youth Gangs The displaying of colors, hand signs, graffiti, wearing of apparel, or other representation of gang affiliation/membership will be considered intimidation/harassment and is expressly prohibited on school grounds or during any school activity.
 Violation may result in suspension or other appropriate action.

 - All students in Special Needs Programs scheduled to ride special buses will be contacted by their drivers prior to the opening of the school regarding pickup time.

 - Kindergarten students will utilize the regular bus service at the beginning and end of the normal school day.
 Parents of Pre-Kindergarten 3-year-old program and Headstart students will be notified of transportation service by the appropriate program office.

-- Buechel Metropolitan High, Breckinridge Metropolitan High School, Kennedy Metropolitan Middle, Phoenix School of Discovery, and TAPP students will be notified by the school of bus stop locations and times.
+- Minor Daniels Academy, Breckinridge Metropolitan High School, and TAPP students will be notified by the school of bus stop locations and times.